BottlecapDave/HomeAssistant-OctopusEnergy/_docs/setup/account.md

 ### Prerequisites

+!!! info

     The Octopus Home Pro has a local API which is used to get consumption and demand data.
 If this is all you need, then you can jump straight to the [settings](./account.md#settings).

 However, there is also an internal API for setting the display which is not currently exposed.
 In order to make this available for consumption by this integration you will need to expose a custom API on your device by following the instructions below